andrescosta/jobico-fn/GUIDE.md

      git clone https://github.com/andrescosta/jobicolet-examples.git
      ```

-3. ** The Jobico platform is up and running **
+3. ** The Jobico-fn platform is up and running **
-   - The Docker section taches you how to start Jobico
+   - The Docker section taches you how to start Jobico-fn

 #### Build the Go Example: